Les Turner ALS Foundation

 About the Foundation

 The Les Turner ALS Foundation, founded in 1977, is Chicago’s leader in research, patient care and education about ALS, serving the vast majority of people with ALS (PALS) in the area, offering hope and help when it’s needed most.
 The Foundation’s full spectrum patient service programs include: in-home consultations, support groups, equipment loans and educational programs.
-The Foundation offers hope for a future without ALS by supporting the Les Turner ALS Research and Patient Center at Northwestern Medicine, bringing together three research laboratories and a multidisciplinary patient clinic under one umbrella.
+The Foundation offers hope for a future without ALS by supporting the Les Turner ALS Center at Northwestern Medicine, bringing together three research laboratories and a multidisciplinary patient clinic under one umbrella.

 The Les Turner ALS Foundation is one of the nation’s oldest, independent ALS organizations.